Micro Habit Challenge 2.0

 What happened so far?

 Today is actually already day four of my challenge.
 I want to continue until the weekend with this challenge.
 So far I already feel the positive side effects of my cold withdrawal: I was in a better mood today.
-My midday low was not that heavy and my mood didn’t drop the bottom in the afternoon as it every so often does.
-And: It is nearly 10 pm and I’m sitting here writing this article.
+My midday low was not that heavy and my mood didn’t drop to the bottom in the afternoon as it every so often does.
+And: It is nearly 10 pm and I’m sitting here writing this post with somewhat clarity and calmness.

 I keep you updated by the end of the week…